Dahan13/Projet_RMN_EMMA/README.md

 Install all the required modules (tkinter, numpy, cmath, datetime, re  for 1.0 ver.)

-Launch main.py by typing >> python3 main.py << in the folder with the programs
+Launch main.py by typing >> python3 main.py << in the terminal opened in the folder with the programs

  OR - Install an IDE (programming interface) such as Pycharm (by JetBrain) and launch main.py through it, it will handle everything.